abdulrhmanalqassas/SRC/README.md

 - Python3 is selected for implementing the server .
 - Flask is the web server framework.
+- Ethereum blockchain nodes.
+- Web3 instance represents a connection to an Ethereum node using websockets API

 ### Auth :
 for v1 , a simple JWT-based auth mechanism is to be used (ACCESS and REFRESH token), with passwords encrypted and stored in the database.
 OAuth is to be added initially or later for Google + Facebook .